 We are firmly committed to our vision statement, enabling pupils to achieve and thrive and helping them to leave our school equipped with skills to be life-long learners, confidence to have a go and values that engender respect in others.

 As a school, we are continually looking to develop areas of excellence and good practice.
 Recent examples of our successes include obtaining the Step into Quality award for our early years provision and School Games Gold Mark for our sports provision.
 We are currently working towards the Food for Life award and the PQSL science award.
 In our most recent OFSTED inspection we were found to be a good school.

 We have a diverse range of people on the Board, from parents and staff to business people and professionals from the local community.
 Each brings experience and insight to the group, which oversees the strategic direction of the school.
 The buck stops with the Governors, who are responsible for how the school is run.

-There are various committees that, together with meetings of the full Governing Body, handle business throughout the year
+There are various committees that, together with meetings of the full Governing Board, handle business throughout the year.

 Each term there is at least one meeting to cover each of these topics:

 Our Governing Board is proactive and are involved in monitoring and evaluating the school’s performance.

 Gisburn Road Community Primary School has a robust annual programme of governor visits to the school, focused on gathering evidence to support school self-evaluation.
 The information gathered during these visits enable the Governing board to:

 - Have a deeper understanding of the areas of strength and weakness within the school and observe the impact of school improvement actions

 - Monitor the performance of the school.
 This helps Governors to be better informed at meetings and to support and hold to account senior leaders in order to improve pupil outcomes